 A conversation with Erica Chidi feels like one big pep talk.
-A doula, author and co-founder of LOOM (a education hub for pregnancy and parenting in L.A.), Erica has attended more than 300 births.
+A doula, author and CEO of LOOM (an online platform with pregnancy and postpartum classes), Erica has attended more than 300 births.
 “You’d think after so many years I’ve had my fill of babies,” she says.
 “But I’m always overwhelmed by the pure joy that fills the room.
 It’s a beautiful thing to watch a mother and child take each other in for the first time.”
 Her guidebook, Nurture, comes out tomorrow, and here Erica shares 10 things she tells new mothers…

 Fertility.
 During the conception process, sometimes you need a little help.
 Adoption or surrogacy or IVF, it’s all great.
 We should all be empathic and sensitive about how people come to parenthood.
 You’re a mother, you’re a mother — no matter how you got there.

 Listening to your gut.
 When you’re pregnant for the first time, you may feel vulnerable, and so many people will give you advice.
 Sometimes that advice isn’t right for you.
 So, trust to your intuition.
 That can show up in your body in lots of different ways — basically, if you’re having strong feelings, that’s your intuition speaking to you.
 Listen to that voice.